ahujatarang/minivault-api/README.md

 Uses distilgpt2 model from HuggingFace.

-All runs are offline — no external APIs used.
+All runs are offline — no cloud APIs used.

 Designed to be fast, readable, and minimal.